Last Updated: 4/5/2021

 How We’re Supporting Impacted Farmers

-RAFI-USA staff continue our current work on issues affecting farmers and rural communities.
-In addition, as the impacts of the coronavirus continue to unfold, we are evaluating what other work may be needed to mitigate the health and economic impacts of the pandemic, as well as recovery efforts afterwards.
+RAFI-USA staff continues our current work on issues affecting farmers and rural communities.
+In addition, we are evaluating what other work may be needed to mitigate the health and economic impacts of the pandemic, as well as recovery efforts afterwards.
 Some of our COVID-19 response work over the last year included:

-- Supporting farmers markets and farmers whose marketing channels will be impacted by social distancing or school closure.
+- Supporting farmers markets and farmers whose marketing channels were impacted.

-- The Farmers of Color Network awarded farmer grants this spring with consideration of how this grants program could better meet the needs of farmers given the impacts of COVID-19 on their businesses.
+- Awarding grants through the Farmers of Color Network with consideration of how this grants program could better meet the needs of farmers given the impacts of COVID-19 on their businesses.

 Grant & Loan Opportunities